 Turmeric certainly won’t rescue you from a high-sugar diet or a sedentary life.
 So, definitely work with your doctor when you’re facing metabolic issues.

 What is the Best Turmeric Supplement?

 When selecting a turmeric supplement, it's important that you find one that's highly bioavailable.
 This means that your body will actually be able to absorb it and utilize it.
 Unfortunately, many turmeric supplements that are available on the market are poorly absorbed which means although you’re taking it, you won’t really see the benefits.
-The turmeric supplement I carry in my store contains a unique combination of three bioactive, health-promoting curcuminoids: curcumin, bisdemethoxy curcumin and demethoxy curcumin, along with turmeric oil.
+When you're looking at sourcing a high-quality Turmeric supplement, search for one with a combination of three bioactive, health-promoting curcuminoids: curcumin, bisdemethoxy curcumin and demethoxy curcumin, along with turmeric oil.
 These three have been shown to have the strongest, most protective and best-researched constituents of turmeric root.